alexenge/hu-neuro-pipeline/docs/inputs.md

 The EEG triggers for creating epochs, usually denoting the onset of stimuli (or responses) of interest.
 Should be a list of numerical trigger values.
-The meaning of these triggers can be inferred later on based on the log file (see `average_by` below).
+The meaning of these triggers will be inferred later on based on the log file (see `average_by` below).
-Can also be `None`, in which *all* the triggers present in the experiment are used (so don't this to work).
+Can also be `None`, in which case *all* the triggers present in the experiment are used (so don't expect this to work).

 | Python examples | R examples    |
 | --------------- | ------------- |